tenessy0570/telegram_news_bot/readme.md

 /get_news
 # Get news based on user's N number and preferred resource.
-# Can't be used if user didn't set his preferrable recource.
+# Can't be used if user didn't set his preferable resource.
 ```

 ## Database schema